(Slash your cholesterol, burn stubborn belly fat, solve your insomnia, and more—naturally!—with Rodale's Eat For Extraordinary Health & Healing!)

 They're Full Of Cancer-Causing Chemicals

 According to a 2011 Government Accountability Office report, the Food and Drug Administration (FDA) tested just 0.1 percent of imported seafood for chemical residues.
 Here's what the agency missed in that untested 99.9 percent: banned antibiotics that have the potential to cause cancer.
 Recently, ABC News recruited scientists from Texas Tech University's Institute of Environmental and Human Health to test 30 samples of shrimp purchased from grocery stores for the presence of three classes of antibiotics.
 Two samples of farm-raised (as opposed to wild) shrimp from India and Thailand tested positive for nitrofuranzone, an antibiotic that's a known carcinogen, at levels 28 and 29 times higher than those allowed by the FDA.
 Another antibiotic, chloramphenical, was detected at levels 150 times the legal limit.
 It's been banned in food production in the U.S. because of possible severe side effects such as aplastic anemia and leukemia.
+(Here are 12 more sketchy ingredients to avoid in your food.)

 One exposure to imported shrimp isn't likely to harm you, says study author Todd Anderson, PhD, professor of environmental toxicology.
 "It's the potential for chronic exposure that we're most concerned about."